BruceSteers/GForm/Readme.md

-(Arguments sent to GForm via listening pipe) settext=object_name=text , sets text field of named object setindex=object_name=number , selects the numbered item in either a listbox or combobox setlist=object_name=comma,seperated,list  , changes the whole item list in either listbox or combobox setlistitem=object_name=text=number  , changes a single numbered item text in either listbox or combobox hide=object_name , hides named object, use 'hide' alone to hide main wiindow
+(Arguments sent to GForm via listening pipe) settext=object_name=text , sets text field of named object setindex=object_name=number|nolock , selects the numbered item in either a listbox or combobox or gridview use 'nolock' if you want to trigger the list selection event as if you clicked it. setlist=object_name=comma,seperated,list  , changes the whole item list in either listbox or combobox setlistitem=object_name=text=number  , changes a single numbered item text in either listbox or combobox hide=object_name , hides named object, use 'hide' alone to hide main wiindow